Trance-0/NoteNextra/content/Math401/Extending_thesis/Math401_R2.md

 Not very edible for undergraduates.

+## Crash course on Riemannian Geometry

+> This section is designed for stupids like me skipping too much essential materials in the book.

+### Manifold

+Unexpectedly, a good definition of the manifold is defined in the topology I.

+Check section 36.
+This topic extends to a wonderful chapter 8 in the book where you can hardly understand chapter 2.

+#### Definition of m-manifold

+An $m$-manifold is a Hausdorff space $X$ with a countable basis such that each point of $x$ of $X$ has a neighborhood <text style="color: red;"> homeomorphic</text> to an open subset of $\mathbb{R}^m$.

+Example is trivial that 1-manifold is a curve and 2-manifold is a surface.

+#### Theorem of imbedded space

+If $X$ is a compact $m$-manifold, then $X$ can be imbedded in $\mathbb{R}^n$ for some $n$.

+This theorem might save you from imagining abstract structures back to real dimension.
+Good news, at least you stay in some real numbers.

+### Riemannian manifold

 ## Crash course on Riemannian manifolds

 > This part might be extended to a separate note, let's check how far we can go from this part.